 Vedic Astrology predictions are so accurate because calculations are based on Moon Sign, which can be determined only with exact birth details.
 If you don’t know your Moon Sign, FIND OUT INSTANTLY by filling in the form below.

-However, Sage Valmiki in Canto XVIII of Bala Kanda, that Sri Rama was born after about a year had passed from the date of the completion of Aswamedha sacrifice.
-The Lord was born on the ninth lunar day of the bright fortnight of Chaitra, when the star Punarvasu was in the ascendant.
-The five planets (Sun, Mars, Jupiter, Venus and Saturn) were in their respective exaltation positions.
-The Sun in the 10th degree of Aries, the Moon in the 3rd degree of Taurus, Mars in the 28th degree of Capricorn, Jupiter in the 5th degree of Cancer, Venus in the 27th degree of Pisces and Saturn in the 20th degree of Libra.
+However, Sage Valmiki in Canto XVIII of Bala Kanda stated that Lord Rama was born after about a year had passed from the date of the completion of the Aswamedha sacrifice, which was the ninth lunar day of the bright fortnight of Chaitra, when the star Punarvasu was in the ascendant.
+Furthermore, the five planets (Sun, Mars, Jupiter, Venus, and Saturn) were in their respective exalted positions - Sun in the 10th degree of Aries, Moon in the 3rd degree of Taurus, Mars in the 28th degree of Capricorn, Jupiter in the 5th degree of Cancer, Venus in the 27th degree of Pisces and Saturn in the 20th degree of Libra.

 Also, Jupiter and Moon formed a conjunction in Cancer.
 The three padams (quarters) of Punarvasu were in Gemini, and the fourth pada was located in Cancer.
 As Jupiter was exalted in Cancer and was in conjunction with Moon, it must be the fourth pada of Punarvasu at the time of birth of Lord Rama.
 Also, the ascendent must be Cancer.

 Lord Rama, though born as a human, undoubtedly exhibited divine qualities.
 However, this horoscope is solely based on the fact of his birth as a human on earth.